scala/docs.scala-lang/_tour/higher-order-functions.md

 Notice the return type of urlBuilder `(String, String) => String`.
 This means that the returned anonymous function takes two Strings and returns a String.
 In this case, the returned anonymous function is `(endpoint: String, query: String) => s"https://www.example.com/$endpoint?$query"`.

+Methods and functions usually express behaviours or data transformations, therefore having functions that compose based on other functions just means that one can build higher order abstract mechanisms, deferring to hardcode the internal function logic and giving the consumers the chance to customize how the overall mechanism should behave.